 JORDAN HEALTH AT COMMUNITY PLACE offers reproductive health services and primary care to adolescents ages 12-25.
 Our specialties include physicals, sick visits, PrEP, STI/HIV testing and treatment, birth control, pregnancy options counseling, and health education programs.
 Call us to make an appointment at 585-784-5940 and visit us at 145 Parsells Avenue or online at jordanhealth.org.

-THE LGBT FUND FOR GREATER ROCHESTER AT ROCHESTER AREA COMMUNITY FOUNDATION was formed by a group of like-minded individuals and households interested in grassroots philanthropy to transgender people and allies now and in the future.
+THE LGBT FUND FOR GREATER ROCHESTER AT ROCHESTER AREA COMMUNITY FOUNDATION was formed by a group of like-minded individuals and households interested in grassroots philanthropy to improve the lives of lesbian, gay, bisexual, and transgender people and allies now and in the future.
 The LGBT Giving Circle members support the fund with annual contributions which will be used to award grants to nonprofit organizations that bridge diversity and cultivate community.
 Find out more at www.racf.org/LGBT.

 LITERACY VOLUNTEERS OF ROCHESTER, INC. improves the reading, English language, math, and digital literacy skills of participating adults in Monroe County.
 Our trained volunteers support participants in achieving their personal goals in order to fully participate in the community as citizens, parents, consumers, and workers.